darkling-thrush/notes/d&d/urzoa.md

 ### Deypho
 * triton, a golden breastplate with the depictions of crossed tridents, lavender-colored strips of leather with gold trim, trident
 * sent to deliver a parchment
-    * "The Serene turns to Smolder and the World to ruin.
+> The Serene turns to Smolder and the World to ruin.
 It starts at the Akropoli when the moons overtake the sun."
-      * both moons eclipse the sun only once about every 18 months, not sure exactly when, but this month
+* Both moons eclipse the sun only once about every 18 months, not sure exactly when, but this month
 * Deypho guided them past Akrópoli (where orators and the admiral decide on political matters) to a temple dedicated to a saint of Xoros
   * Xoros is the god of magic, the moon's creator, and many believe magic is at its strongest during an eclipse.
 He is the father of the magical leylines that snake around Olara and is the only reason magic is present in the mortal realm.
   * TBD: is it odd that she didn't know when the eclipse is, given the god Xoros?
 And, why was she late?